changeworld/kotlin-cheat-sheet/README.md

 ## Licensing

-Code in this repository is licensed under the Apache 2.0.
+The repository code is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
 See [LICENSE](LICENSE).